Jaydevtest/DevOps_Projects/Load_Balancer_project/Load_balancer_project.md

 # Setting Up a Basic Load Balancer

-In this project, I will provision two EC2 instances running Ubuntu 22.04 and install Apache webserver on them.
-I will then proceed to open port 8000 to allow traffic from anywhere, and finally update the default page of the webservers to display their public IP address.
+Start by provisioning two EC2 instances running Ubuntu 22.04 and installing Apache webserver on both.
+Then proceed to open port 8000 to allow traffic from anywhere, and finally update the default page of the webservers to display their public IP address.

-Next, I will provision another EC2 instance running Ubuntu 22.04, this time I will install NGINX and configure it to act as a load balancer distributing traffic across the webservers.
+Next, provision another EC2 instance running Ubuntu 22.04, this time install NGINX and configure it to act as a load balancer distributing traffic across the webservers.

 ### Step 1: Provisioning EC2 instances